 The goal of the project is to bring together academic knowledge and practical experience acquired during our previous work with organisations in the cultural heritage sector.
 As a result of these engagements, we now recognise many common challenges and benefits for cultural heritage institutions when they first consider using technologies to deliver new visitor experiences.
 VisitorBox aims to make it easier for these institutions to understand what technologies are available, what they might achieve with these technologies, how to appropriately match them to their audiences, and how to predict and plan for the challenges that new technologies can bring.

-Over the course of 2018 VisitorBox will become the title for a toolkit including physical components – a deck of cards – as well as rules for using those cards, a mobile app to help capture the progress and ideas generated during card workshops, and an online community to enable the ideas to be stored, reviewed and shared.
+VisitorBox developed during a 12-month beta phase, which produced a toolkit including physical components – a deck of cards – as well as rules for using those cards, and a digital platform where custom decks can be generated and ideas can be stored, reviewed and shared.

 The following institutions have pledged time and facilities to help develop the VisitorBox project during the beta phase:

 - D.H.
 Lawrence Birthplace Museum

 During the beta phase, VisitorBox-related activities were supported by funding from the following sources:

 - The Arts & Humanities Research Council (AH/R004641/1)

 - The Enabling Innovation programme, funded by the European Union’s European Regional Development Fund